Here’s Who Can Claim the American Opportunity Credit

-One way to defray expenses, in general, is to research tax credits online such as the child tax credit, earned income tax credit and the disability tax credit.
+One way to defray expenses, in general, is to claim tax credits such as the child tax credit, earned income tax credit and the disability tax credit if you qualify.
 Tuition tax credits, college tax credits or student tax credits, such as the American opportunity tax credit, can help you save money on your taxes.

 The cost of attending college can be a major financial burden on students and their families.
-In 2017-2018, the average tuition rate per year for a four-year degree is $34,740 at a private institution and $25,620 at an out-of-state public school, according to The College Board.
-The AOTC offers a tax rebate of up to $2,500 for tuition and fees, and it’s available to students and parents.
+In 2020-2021, the average tuition and fees per year for a four-year degree will total $37,650 at a private institution and $27,020 at an out-of-state public school, according to The College Board.
+The AOTC offers a tax credit of up to $2,500 for tuition and fees, and it’s available to students and parents of dependent children.

 You can reduce the financial impact of college tuition by immediately decreasing your marginal rates with this tax credit.
-To qualify for the education tax credit, the student must meet these requirements:
+To qualify for American opportunity credit eligibility, the student must meet these requirements:

 - Is actively pursuing a degree at an accredited institution

-- Has not finished four years of post-secondary school at the beginning of the tax year
+- Has not finished four years of higher education at the beginning of the tax year

-What Are the Income Limits for the American Opportunity Credit?
+What Are the Income Limits for the American Opportunity Tax Credit?

 The credit is valid for each student once during the calendar year.
-The taxpayer who claims the credit must make an adjusted gross income of no more than $180,000 if filing jointly and $90,000 if filing individually.
-The credit amount is gradually reduced if your modified adjusted gross income is between $80,000 and $90,000 — or $160,000 and $180,000 if you file a joint return.
+The taxpayer who claims the credit must make an adjusted gross income of no more than $160,000 if filing jointly and $80,000 if filing individually.
+The credit amount is gradually reduced if your modified adjusted gross income is over $80,000 but less than $90,000 — or over $160,000 but less than $180,000 if you file a joint return.
 You’re ineligible to claim an American opportunity credit if your MAGI is $90,000 or more — or $180,000 or more if you file a joint return.

 All academic periods are eligible for the credit, including summer school, semesters, trimesters and quarters.
 Room and board, transportation, insurance and medical costs do not qualify for the credit.